2024 Edition

 6. human resources.

-Interpretation: In regards to element (b), agencies that rent facilities should obtain relevant documentation from their landlord.
+Interpretation: In regard to element (b), agencies that rent facilities should obtain relevant documentation from their landlord.
 If the agency cannot obtain access to the required documentation from their landlord or from relevant public or private health and safety authorities, the agency may also solicit a recognized expert to verify compliance with applicable laws and safety codes.

 Interpretation: When necessary, the agency should consult legal counsel to obtain comprehensive guidance regarding legal and regulatory compliance.